SAurisPecho/SAurisPecho/README.md

 ## Technologies
 - Back-End: Proficient in Java, I bring a solid knowledge of server-side development.
 - Front-End: My experience in Angular allows me to create interactive and easy-to-use interface

-## Skills
-Problem solving: As a developer, I love solving complex problems.
-I am constantly exploring new technologies.

-## Hobbies
-- I like to read, write, learn something new, walk on the beach.

-## Languages
-- Spanish